Including Certificate Authority Root Certificates in Java

 A test certificate issued from each CA provider’s root to be assessed for inclusion must be made available to Oracle along with the application.

 The root certificate must be of value to the broader Java community.
-For example, root certificates that are only available to internal developers or customers of a single organization are not acceptable for our Root Certificate Program.
+For example, root certificates that are only available to internal developers, customers of a single organization, or closed network of organizations are not acceptable for the Root Certificate Program.

 Certificates issued from the root certificates must support the CRL distribution point exception or OCSP, preferably both.
 The CRL distribution point must point to a publicly accessible location.